 The British Dental Health Foundation recommends getting a written quote or estimate of the costs before starting treatment.

 How long do the whitening effects last?

-The effects of professional tooth whitening are can last up to three years, but this will be different for each person, their standard of dental hygiene and whether they will continue to smoke.
+The effects of professional tooth whitening are can last up to 3 years, but this will be different for each person, their standard of dental hygiene, and whether they continue to smoke.

 A dead tooth can become discoloured after being root filled.
 It is possible for a dentist to reopen a root canal and apply whitening product inside the tooth.

 Whitening is not recommended or will be less successful in the following circumstances: